-One cannot count the number of songs that establish a sense of home through the movement of V to I. Some music theorists (inspired by Heinrich Schhenker) go so far as to analyze all standard music, no matter how harmonically complex, as an extension of the V-I. Fortunately, we don’t need to settle such questions here.
+One cannot count the number of songs that establish a sense of home through the movement of V to I. Some music theorists (inspired by Heinrich Schhenker) go so far as to analyze all Western music, no matter how harmonically complex, as an extension of the V-I. Fortunately, we don’t need to settle such questions here.
 All I want you to pay attention to is the way this change feels, the way you seem to be returning to the harmonic center of your song when you hit the I again.

 Begin by repeating the last exercise: play the C chord over and over and sing a melody over it.
 Think of this chord as the home and center of your song.